zaksabeast/PokemonRNGGuides/guides/b2w2/en/How To Find DS Parameters (Emulator).md

 #### Things To Know

 Finding your DS Parameters is **MANDATORY**.
 There are no RNGs you can do without finding these parameters.
 As such, you should get comfortable with doing this procedure.
-(Though you only have to do it once per save/console/emulator)

 #### The RNG Process

-1. DS Parameters Search
+1. Setting up DS Parameters Search

 - Open RNG reporter and click the "DS Parameters Search."
 - Set Seed Encryption Variables as seen here: